Select Page

 Information for Food Establishments

 Restaurants and other food establishments can produce fats, oils, and grease through routine cooking and cleaning activities.
-If improperly managed, these materials can clog sewer pipes, resulting in backups into the facility, damage to the collection lines, or sewage overflows in nearby areas.
+If improperly managed, fats, oils, and grease can clog sewer pipes resulting in backups into the facility, damage to the collection lines, or sewage in nearby streets, yards, homes, and streams.

 Grease Hauler Information